-Ga is very well retained at low HCl concentrations $(\leq 0.1M)$ as well as at high concentrations $(\geq 5M$ HCl), while Zn e.g. is not retained at all.
+Ga is very well retained at low HCl concentrations (≤0.1M) as well as at high concentrations (≥5M HCl), while Zn e.g. is not retained at all.
 At HCl concentrations in-between, particularly at 1-2M HCl it is not retained.
 Ge on the other hand is very well retained at HCl concentrations >0.1M.
-Especially at 2M HCl the selectivity for Ge over Ga is very high.